ericmoore123/express/README.md

 # Express and Node Reference Doc
-Express and NodeJS Personal Reference (For public and personal use)
+Express and NodeJS Reference Library Project

 ### What is NodeJS?
 - Server Side JavaScript Runtime Environment